-- Implement the initial response to an incident in accordance with the AIWFMP.
-Collaborate with Jurisdictional Agencies to identify the need for and implement Fire Management Option changes as described in the AIWFMP. - 2) Notify affected jurisdictions of all incidents, including wildfires, false alarms, and suppression actions taken on non-escaped fires.
+- 1) Implement the initial response to an incident in accordance with the AIWFMP. - 2) Notify affected jurisdictions of all incidents, including wildfires, false alarms, and suppression actions taken on non-escaped fires.
 Notify additional jurisdictions as they become affected by an incident.
 Notify affected jurisdictions of significant events on an incident including but not limited to: - a.
 Increase or decrease in complexity - b.
 Incident status change - c.
 Incident strategy change - d.
 Injury or accident - e.
-Initiation of an investigation or cost recovery action. - 3) Provide the operational control for suppression services in support of the Jurisdictional Agency's mission. - 4) Provide fire detection coverage based on levels of lightning activity and human use, or at a Jurisdictional Agency's request. - 5) Determine and document the location, management option, and cause of each incident. - 6) Ensure that new fires are initiated in the dispatch system, and that the data are correctly exchanged with the Wildland Fire Decision Support System (WFDSS) through the Integrated Reporting of Wildland Fire Information (IRWIN) data exchange environment. - 7) Participate in the incident decision process (WFDSS). - 8) Collaborate with Jurisdictional Agency(ies) to analyze the appropriate management organization for an incident. - 9) Assign an Incident Commander and an appropriate sized management organization for initial and extended responses. - 10) Develop and jointly sign a Delegation of Authority to implement the decision document when the incident complexity is Type 3 or greater. - 11) Provide supervision and support including oversight, direction, and logistical support for all wildfires. - 12) Assign a Protecting Agency liaison to out-of-state IMT's.

-- 13) Conduct initial IMT briefings include representatives from affected Jurisdictional Agencies. - 14) Conduct IMT closeouts and compile IMT evaluations, notes from the closeout, and the Incident Summary and forward to the Protecting Agencies' Chief of Fire Operations, affected Jurisdictional Agency(ies) and the AWFCG Chair and Executive Assistant. - 15) Track incident costs and provide daily cost estimates to other Protecting and Jurisdictional Agencies. - 16) Complete wildfire suppression activities damage repair in accordance with approved suppression repair plans in collaboration with the Jurisdictional Agency(ies).
-Ensure Jurisdictional Agency(ies) are informed of progress. - 17) Keep Jurisdictional Agencies up to date on invasive species issues and work with them to develop controls designed to prevent spread resulting from fire management activities. - 18) Fulfill interagency reporting requirements and notify the affected Jurisdiction Agencies when the final fire report is ready for certification in the Interagency Fire Occurrence Reporting Module (InFORM) as described in Section V.1.B. - 19) Submit fire acreage and perimeter data using AWFCG Geographic Information System (GIS) Committee protocols.
-Perimeters will be submitted for fires that escape initial attack in Full and Critical Management Option areas, and for all fires ten acres or greater.
+Initiation of an investigation or cost recovery action. - 3) Provide the operational control for suppression services in support of the Jurisdictional Agency's mission. - 4) Provide supervision and support including oversight, direction, and logistical support for all wildfires. - 5) Provide fire detection coverage based on levels of lightning activity and human use, or at a Jurisdictional Agency's request. - 6) Determine and document the location, management option, and cause of each incident. - 7) Ensure that new fires are initiated in the dispatch system, and that the data are correctly exchanged with the Wildland Fire Decision Support System (WFDSS) through the Integrated Reporting of Wildland Fire Information (IRWIN) data exchange environment. - 8) Assign an Incident Commander and an appropriate sized management organization for initial and extended responses. - 9) Assign a Protecting Agency liaison to out-of-state IMT's. - 10) Track incident costs and provide daily cost estimates to other Protecting and Jurisdictional Agencies. - 11) Complete wildfire suppression activities damage repair in accordance with approved suppression repair plans in collaboration with the Jurisdictional Agency(ies).
+Ensure Jurisdictional Agency(ies) are informed of progress. - 12) Fulfill interagency reporting requirements and notify the affected Jurisdiction Agencies when the final fire report is ready for certification in the Interagency Fire Occurrence Reporting Module (InFORM) as described in Section V.1.B. - 13) Submit fire acreage and perimeter data using AWFCG Geographic Information System (GIS) Committee protocols.
+Perimeters will be submitted for all fires ten acres or greater.

 Submissions will include periodic acreage and perimeters for ongoing incidents as negotiated with the Jurisdictional Agency, and a final acreage and fire perimeter dataset for inclusion with the final fire report and the GIS Fire History dataset.
-Collaborate with Jurisdictional Agencies to acquire and validate data. - 20) Provide periodic fire surveillance updates including latest perimeter maps for ongoing fires on a schedule negotiated with Jurisdictional Agencies or as defined within WFDSS. - 21) Provide Jurisdictional Agencies with updated information on infrastructure and other sites collected during fire management actions in order to help ensure that the Alaska Known Sites Database is current.
-(See Section VI.3.H.4). - 22) Provide wildland fire management related training to Jurisdictional and other Protecting Agencies employees, including emergency fire fighters, based on needs and available training space. - 23) Collaborate with Jurisdictional Agencies and IMTs on media releases that provide fire statistics and on-going suppression/management actions on fires.
-Questions regarding Jurisdictional Agency policy or actions will be referred to the appropriate Jurisdictional Agency. - 24) Communicate annual step-up and draw down plans to Jurisdictional Agencies.
-Discuss when resource levels and/or fire conditions have triggered step-up or draw down plans during daily tactical meeting. - 25) Comply with Alaska Department of Fish and Game (ADF&G) stream-crossing permit requirements where necessary. - 26) Ensure suppression operations comply with all ADF&G water-withdrawal permit requirements. - 27) Complete prescribed fire reporting requirements for inclusion in daily Geographic Area and National reporting systems.
+Collaborate with Jurisdictional Agencies to acquire and validate data.

+- 14) Provide periodic fire surveillance updates including latest perimeter maps for ongoing fires on a schedule negotiated with Jurisdictional Agencies or as defined within WFDSS. - 15) Collaborate with Jurisdictional Agencies to identify the need for Fire Management Option changes and assist with the Option Change process as described in the AIWFMP. - 16) Provide Jurisdictional Agencies with updated information on infrastructure and other sites collected during fire management actions in order to help ensure that the Alaska Known Sites Database is current.
+(See Section VI.3.H.4). - 17) Provide wildland fire management related training to Jurisdictional and other Protecting Agencies employees, including emergency fire fighters, based on needs and available training space. - 18) Communicate annual step-up and draw down plans to Jurisdictional Agencies.
+Discuss when resource levels and/or fire conditions have triggered step-up or draw down plans during daily tactical meeting. - 19) Comply with Alaska Department of Fish and Game (ADF&G) stream-crossing and water-withdrawal permit requirements. - 20) Ensure suppression operations comply with all ADF&G requirements. - 21) Complete prescribed fire reporting requirements for inclusion in daily Geographic Area and National reporting systems.